Walking Our Common Ground

 Stay tuned for more exciting news as we work together to protect and restore our Common Ground!

-Common Ground is a collaboration between Community Forests International, The Ulnooweg Development Group, and the Nova Scotia Family Forest Centre and is supported by the Canadian Climate Action and Awareness Fund, The Catherine Donnelly Foundation, RBC Foundation, and The Chawkers Foundation.
+Common Ground is a collaboration between Community Forests International, The Ulnooweg Development Group, and the Nova Scotia Family Forest Centre and is supported by the Canadian Climate Action and Awareness Fund, The Catherine Donnelly Foundation, RBC Foundation, New Brunswick Environmental Trust Fund, and The Chawkers Foundation.